Josh Ison is entering his seventh season as the Special Teams Coordinator, Linebackers and Head Strength Coach.

 Ely was recruited to Alabama after a decorated career at Plant High School in Tampa.
 He led Plant to three state championship games and walked away with a pair of Florida state titles and was named a U.S. Army All-American.

-Horn spent the last two seasons coaching receivers at Ashland, including All GLIAC wide receiver Danny Piko.
+Prior to TU Horn spent two seasons coaching receivers at Ashland, including All GLIAC wide receiver Danny Piko.
 During the 2015 season Ashland had an undefeated regular season and won the GLIAC Championship.

 Horn is a 2010 AU graduate, and he ranks as one of the most prolific wide receivers in school history.
 He shares the school single-game record for touchdowns (six), and he also holds the school single-season record for touchdown receptions (12).
 He is the program's career leader in touchdown receptions (28) and receiving yards (2,681).
 He is second in career catches (170).